Lakeshore Workforce Solutions offers a variety of assessments to meet your needs.

 It is more important than ever to make the right hires or promotions and find the right skillset to match your needs.
-LTC’s Assessment Services can provide the first step in narrowing your search.
-Let us help you identifty the right candidates for your open positions.
+Lakeshore’s Assessment Services can provide the first step in narrowing your search.
+Let us help you identify the right candidates for your open positions.

 Available Assessment Categories

 - Accounting, Banking & Financial

 Measure your candidates’ knowledge of accounting to bookkeeping.